Quarterly Performance Review: The Definitive Guide

 Credit: Tiger Lily/Pexels

-At Facebook, managers meet and discuss employees’ competencies.
+Managers can meet and discuss employees’ competencies.
 This helps ensure they’re all using the same standards.
 If a manager rates an employee too harshly or highly, this meeting provides a reality check.
-Through the conversation, they each articulate the rationale for their ratings.
+Further, employees write and discuss peer reviews with one another.
+This provides another avenue through which to receive valuable input.

-Third, analyze performance review ratings for fairness.
+Analyze performance review ratings for fairness.

-Incorporate Empathy
+Tip No 2: Incorporate Empathy

 • Check in with them about progress toward wellness goals.